 I’ve placed Kevin’s thoughts about his book below –

 “Wayne and I, through our Remote Leadership Institute, have been working with, consulting, coaching and teaching leaders how to navigate the nuances of leading a team that isn’t all in the same place for several years.
-And further, the team that is The Kevin Eikenberry Group is spread out nearly from coast to coast, many whom I only see a couple times a year.
+And further, the team that is The Kevin Eikenberry Group is spread out nearly from coast to coast, many whom I only see a couple of times a year.

 Here is the big idea of the book – The principles of leadership haven’t changed as our people have dispersed.
 But the nuances of leading a remote team are important and if we don’t consider those changes, our results will be reduced and the stress – for everyone involved – will grow.”